 1. Mixing Business with Leisure

 Event attendance is a big part of an event’s success.
 For example, the world has seen the rise of “bleisure.”
 This term refers to the combinination of business travel with leisure time.
 In fact, a recent study shows that 78% of attendees consider the destination as an essential factor.
 So, create an event that provides a balance between work and leisure.
 This will be enticing to your attendees.
 Look for a venue that has excellent views, or a hotel with tourist attraction accessibility.
 This will give people incentive to attend your event.
+Make sure to decorate the venue with things that both sell your business and interest the attendees.
+For example, maybe fly a flag near to your venue with your company title on it (using the appropriate flagpole hardware), or serve personalised cupcakes to your guests.
+Every little detail will help towards getting more people to attend.

 2. Rising Demands for Corporate Events